 Once kids make their choices for what quality they want in each category, they then fill out how much they’ll spend on that choice each month (take a guess).

-Then, they hit “See Reality”, and are shown how correct, or how off, their money reality is from their life choices.
+Then, they hit “See Reality”, and are shown how to correct or show off, their money reality is from their life choices.
 In other words, it shows them how much they would have to work and how much they would need to earn in order to afford the lifestyle choices they’ve just made.

 Kids are going on a cross-country trip with this online game, and they need to figure out how to budget for it.